chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

  to use a different architectural pattern: the [Model View ViewModel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel "Model View ViewModel")" :sunglasses:.
 What kind of architectural pattern is the MVVM?
 What are Reactive Programming, Reactive Extensions, RxSwift and RxCocoa???
 Let's start from the first one.
-The MVVM is an architectural pattern invented by the Microsoft software engigneers Ken Cooper and Ted Peters.
+The MVVM is an architectural pattern invented by the Microsoft software engineers Ken Cooper and Ted Peters.
 As for other architecture patterns [I described in the past](/2017/08/11/model-view-presenter-architecture-ios-swift-unit-test.html "Model View Presenter"), the MVVM is useful to clearly separate the UI development from the business logic.
 The main components of the MVVM are: